 Speak about special skills

-When the competition is high for a specific job vacancy, the employers will not choose the average candidate.
-So when you get an opportunity to speak about special skills, then gather confidence, and build sentences to talk with the employer about the elements that will help grab this job.
+Employers will not choose the average candidate when competition is high for a specific job vacancy.
+So when you get an opportunity to speak about special skills, gather confidence, and build sentences to talk with the employer about the elements that will help you grab this job.

 A fresher can talk about their projects; they should be very keen to explain how they suit this job and match the requirement.
 Be honest and true to them.

-After the final interview, you should ask the interviewer for the feedback; it will hint at how you performed during the interview.
-You can also guess his/her mood after the interview; the feedback is just to find out the reaction about your performance in the interview.
-In the end, you should also explain that you’re always looking for opportunities to improve.
+After the final interview, you should ask the interviewer for feedback; it will hint at how you performed during the interview.
+You can also guess their mood after the discussion; the feedback is to determine your reaction to your interview performance.
+In the end, you should also explain that you’re always looking for improvement opportunities.

 What to Do After an Interview?

 The time has come to break the suspense, and candidates worry about their results.
-After performing brilliantly in the interview, one should also take care of some tips after an interview to not lose the opportunity.
+Therefore, after performing brilliantly in the interview, one should also take care of some tips after an interview to not lose the opportunity.

 Thank the interviewers

-After finishing the interview, shake hands with the interview and thank them for giving the opportunity.
+After finishing the interview, shake hands with the interviewer and thank them for giving the opportunity.
 This will show that one is interested in the job and is excited to work with them.
-Utilize this time to impress them but don’t be overexcited, and this is one of the professional behaviors that should be followed after an interview.
+Utilize this time to impress them but don’t be overexcited; this is one of the professional behaviors that should be followed after an interview.

 Show some enthusiasm by thanking on the spot or through an email or message.
 End it smart.
-Tell them once again about the interest in working with their organization.
+Tell them once again about their interest in working with their organization.

 Interview adds a great experience, especially for the freshers.
-Apart from the result, analyze your mistakes and note down the overall performance in the interview.
-Note down all the important statements that one answered before the employers repeat the same in the next interview.
+Apart from the result, analyze your mistakes and note down the overall performance in the discussion.
+Note down all the critical statements one answered before the employers repeat the same in the following interview.

-Also, make sure you get the recruiters’ feedback to improve; this will help overcome the drawbacks in the future, not only in the workplace.
-This will enhance a person’s performance in the next challenges they face and help handle them easily.
+Also, ensure you get the recruiters’ feedback to improve; this will help overcome the drawbacks in the future, not only in the workplace.
+In addition, this will enhance a person’s performance in the following challenges and help them handle them easily.

-Mail, the organization after the deadline, have crossed
+Mail, the organization after the deadline, has crossed

-Once the deadline is over and you did not receive any mail from the organization, then you can mail them and ask them the current status of your interview conducted by the company.
+Once the deadline is over and you did not receive any correspondence from the organization, you can mail them and ask them about the current status of your interview conducted by the company.

 Pandemic Interviews: How are Hiring Managers Conducting the Interviews

-Unfortunately, due to COVID-19, interviews have been changed, and it is not as realistic as face-to-face interviews, but it will get the job done both for the interviewee and the interviewer.
+Unfortunately, due to COVID-19, interviews have been changed, and it is not as realistic as face-to-face interviews, but they will get the job done both for the interviewee and the interviewer.

 Video calling is the first choice for an interviewer to conduct an interview.
-The managers and the hiring managers can coordinate face to face and proceed with the interview process.
+Then, the managers and the hiring managers can coordinate face-to-face and proceed with the interview process.
 Zoom and Skype are the most used apps for video calling.

 Communication through Mail

-We are not saying interviews are totally conducting over mails, but many dependencies have come over mail after a round of interviews.
-You need to check your mail daily and follow up accordingly.
+We are not saying interviews are conducted over the mail, but many dependencies have come over the mail after a round of interviews.
+So you need to check your mail daily and follow up accordingly.
 Dependence on mail was slightly on the lower side before COVID-19.

 If you want to achieve something in your life, there are no shortcuts.
 Be systemic, and follow your plan.
-We know being a fresher, you might get nervous before the interview, or you might be super excited during the interview, but the only thing you should do is keep yourself calm and hold your nerve.
+Being a fresher, you might get nervous before the interview or be super excited, but the only thing you should do is keep yourself calm and hold your nerve.